 The American Red Cross Online Disaster Newsroom is a good resource for current information on the organization's activities.

 The United Way and its partners work to rebuild lives and communities struck by disasters.

-Charity Navigator, an independent organization that evaluates charitable efforts and works to advance a more efficient and responsive philanthropic marketplace by evaluating the financial health of over 5,500 of America's largest charities, offers advice on how your money will best be spent and evaluates emergency response efforts.
+Charity Navigator, an independent organization that evaluates charitable efforts and works to advance a more efficient and responsive philanthropic marketplace, offers advice on how your money will best be spent and evaluates emergency response efforts.